astroML/text_errata/README.md

 Page 329: The in-line comment on line 3 of the code snippet (the line begins with: X = np.random...) spills over to the next line and does not look like a comment anymore.

+Page 329: The last line of the preamble to the code box, "For data with *homoscedastic* errors..." should say *heteroscedastic* errors.

 Page 331: Line 3 in the code snippet is all a comment: "# dimension  dy = 0.1".
 The part "dy = 0.1" must be an instruction instead.

 Page 336: The caption of the code snippet reads "Ridge regression can be accomplished with the Lasso class in Skikit-learn:" This should be instead "Lasso regression can be accomplished ..."

 Page 339: Typo on line 7, "that" should be replaced by "than" in the sentence "...the bandwidth is more important that the exact shape..."

 Page 357: In Equation 8.77 and 8.78 the term in square brackets should be squared.

 ## Chapter 9